-Avlaki Beach is one of the many “hidden gems” for snorkeling in Greece.
+Avlaki is easily one of the best beaches to find the best snorkeling in Greece.

 It’s a small bay that’s popular with the locals where you can rent a boat for your snorkeling session.
 If you’re traveling with family and want to stay above the water, then you should consider taking a sailing lesson.

-The two taverns that overlook the beach are perfect for a lunch or dinner break.
+The two taverns that overlook Avlaki are perfect for a lunch or dinner break.

-This is a beach with crystal blue waters and panoramic views of the Albanian Mountains.
+Just imagine crystal blue water and panoramic views of the Albanian Mountains.